 The Leesa Legend is a hybrid, bed-in-a-box mattress from Leesa with several great features that might justify the boldness of its name.
 It’s CertiPUR-U.S. certified, made from recycled materials, and features an organic cotton and merino wool cover, so it could appeal to eco-friendly sleepers.
-And because it’s on the softer side, it might also be a stellar choice for side sleepers!

 Is the Leesa Legend a Good Mattress for You?

 Before we get into the nitty-gritty, I want to give you a quick overview of who the Leesa Legend could work best for!
+Depending on your body weight, height, and preferred sleeping position, the Legend may or may not work for you.
+While I can’t make that decision for you, take a look at some of my recommendations below to help you get there on your own.

 Who I recommend the Leesa Legend mattress for